tobyweston/blog/source/_posts/2012-07-22-getting-things-done-ii.md

 sidebar: false
 published: false
 keywords: "getting things done, GTD, Appigo Todo, task management, David Allen, Stree-free productivity, agile vs GTD"
 description: "In the previous post, I summarised some of the ideas from David Allen's book Getting Things Done.
-In this post, I talk more about applying the basic ideas and reflect on how it's working out.
-I also talk about parallels between GTD and agile software development"
+In this post, I talk more about applying the basic ideas and talk about the parallels between GTD and agile software development."
 series: Getting Things Done
 ---

 [{% img right ../../../../../images/appigo_todo.png 224 336 'My Lists in Appigo Todo'%}](../../../../../images/appigo_todo.png)

-In the [previous post]({{ root_url }}/blog/2012/06/29/getting-things-done-i) in the series, I summarised some of the ideas from David Allen's book [Getting Things Done](http://www.amazon.co.uk/gp/product/0749922648/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&tag=diyfiesta&linkCode=as2&camp=1634&creative=6738&creativeASIN=0749922648).
+In the [preceding post]({{ root_url }}/blog/2012/06/29/getting-things-done-i), I summarised some of the ideas from David Allen's book [Getting Things Done](http://www.amazon.co.uk/gp/product/0749922648/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&tag=diyfiesta&linkCode=as2&camp=1634&creative=6738&creativeASIN=0749922648).
 In this second post, I talk more about trying to apply the basic ideas with more rigour and reflect on how it's been going.
 I also draw parallels between Allen's ideas and some of the principles that underpin modern agile software development.

 I'd already been using Appigo's [Todo](http://www.appigo.com/todo) app to capture todos against various lists.
 After reading the first section of the book, one of the first things I did was to delete my custom lists and replace them with Allen's standard set.
 I removed the spurious `Home`, `Work`, `Other` lists and replaced them with `Inbox`, `Options`, `Reference`, `Someday / Maybe`, `Waiting (for someone)` and `Trash`.